 Do you prefer stay-dry?
 Turn it into a stay-dry diaper by adding a Stay-Dry Liner or small Stay-Dry Doubler.
 For those who use synthetics and prefer a stay-dry fabric, having the fleece liner as a separate piece is best because it works as an easy liner to get poop off, and since the fleece is one layer and separate, it washes easily and doesn't get stinky like the pocket kind or kind with sewn-on synthetics often do.
 Separates are much less likely to get bacteria problems (stink and rash issues) than sewn-on synthetics.
 However, you quite possibly you may start to not bother to putting the stay dry liner in and thus discover that baby is completely fine with cotton next to skin and end up preferring the cotton.
 Either way is fine.
 Do what works for you.
 Sometimes when you need extra time in the same diaper, such as at night, adding a stay-dry doubler can really help.

 Pure 100% cotton next to baby's skin does not cause rashes and has been proven safe and effective over many generations.
 Cotton also absorbs faster than other diapering fabrics so it is very unlikely to leak and does not repel.
-Cotton is king of cloth diapering, and organically grown is even more wonderful!
+Cotton is king of cloth diapering, and organic is even more wonderful!
 I know that big companies have convinced people that wetness causes rashes, but in reality that is not true.
 Urine is sterile when it leaves the body and it does not cause rashes.
 Moisture next to skin for a little while is not a problem.
 Going much too long between changes or having diapers not clean enough after washing (bacteria) causes rashes.
 Thus, it's important to choose fabrics that wash up cleanly.
 Clean-washing 100% cotton is best.
 Plus, with 100% cotton you do not need any special detergents.
 You can use anything you like when you use cotton (but please no fabric softener or dryer sheets).
 100% cotton diapers keep cloth diapering, and washing the diapers, simple.

 2.5 weeks old, 7.5 pounds